Create and track Milestones in Jira

 Progress Report for Jira

-Planned vs Logged by Team – it’s an excel report where you can compare your planned workload with actual logged hours.
+Planned vs Logged by Team – it’s an Excel report where you can compare your planned workload with actual logged hours.

 Planned vs Logged by Team in Jira

-Vacation Report gives information about vacations, days off, sick leaves, and holidays per each team member.
+The Vacation Report gives information about vacations, days off, sick leaves, and holidays per each team member.

 Vacation Report in Jira

-How to Use Reports for Team Capacity
+How to Use Reports for Team Capacity Planning

 Review your capacity to ensure that you are not overbooked.
 The capacity view will highlight in red the overbooked portion.
 This is helpful when you are planning your sprint and want to ensure that all team members are accounted for.